Lions take Hutchinson at No. 2, trade up to take Williams

 Goff is surrounded by solid players on the line, at tight end and running back, but they definitely needed help at receiver.
 The Lions seem to have more needs on defense.

 Until recently, the Jaguars were expected to select Hutchinson at No. 1 but went with Georgia defensive end Travon Walker instead.
-That gave second-year general manager Brad Holmes a chance to draft Hutchinson, the best player on the team's board.
+That gave Holmes a chance to draft Hutchinson, the best player on the team's board, in his second draft with the franchise.

+“We had no idea if Aidan was going to be there or not," Holmes said.
+“It was a very unpredictable first half of the draft."

+Hutchinson has drawn comparisons to a pair of former Ohio State defensive ends, Nick and Joey Bosa.
 The 6-foot-6, 265-pound pass rusher is relentless, fitting the mold of players coveted by second-year coach Dan Campbell.
-He has drawn comparisons to a pair of former Ohio State defensive ends, Nick and Joey Bosa.

 “He’s going to change the dynamic of this team just by his presence and how he plays," Detroit defensive coordinator Aaron Glenn said of Hutchinson.
 “He’s a true fit in every way."